daanielcruz/notflix/README.md

 - Edit and delete feature, i confess being lazy;
 - A pretty hover in videocards;
-- Replace the boring alerts for a nice thing.
+- Replace the boring alerts for a nice thing;
+- A pretty modal to play videos!

 ## 🔧 Technologies